Yixi-Rao/Comp1100-assignment3/README.md

 You're required to submit an AI which can play Othello called `"default`". (i.e if I call
-`cabal run othello -- -p "default" -P "default` I should be able to watch it play against itself.)
+`cabal run othello -- -p "default" -P "default"` I should be able to watch it play against itself.)

 You can include as many other AIs as you'd like, but `"default"` should